cloudmesh-community/sp20-516-253/chapter/DataCenter.md

     Cloud services are run by general cloud servers.
     Cloud-based resources need to be housed in data centers.

-Data Center:
+Data Center

 A data center is an on-premise hardware.
 Data center is a fully secured program without the intrusion of any third party.
 It accumulates data within the local network of an organization.
 Data centers are run by in-house technological departments.
 Data center has the capacity of storing servers.

 A typical data center is fully redundant with power, power backup, cooling solutions, safety devices and individual personnel to maintain and manage the infrastructure.
 It has limited capacity and can only be increased by purchasing and installing hardware equipment.
 Businesses using a third-party data center can have huge savings on power costs and are saved from purchasing the expensive infrastructure

 ### Customizable vs. scalable